isabella232/countly-sdk-cordova-example/README.md

 }
 ```

-If you don't have application classe then just copy the `App.java` file from root folder of this repository and paste it in your android project src folder and add `android:name=".App"` in `AndroidManifest.xml` file.
+If you don't have application class then just copy the `App.java` file from root folder of this repository and paste it in your android project src folder, also add `android:name=".App"` in `AndroidManifest.xml` file.

 See the [Countly Cordova SDK Setup](https://support.count.ly/hc/en-us/articles/360037813011-Cordova) for the full installation guide.